Pop Culture Madness!

 On November 6th, 1983, Will Byers disappeared.

-In their 1983 film Monty Python's the Meaning of Life, the Pythons defined the meaning of life as "Try to be nice to people, avoid eating fat, read a good book every now and then, get some walking in, and try to live together in peace and harmony with people of all creeds and nations."
+In their 1983 film Monty Python’s The Meaning of Life, the Pythons defined the meaning of life as “Try to be nice to people, avoid eating fat, read a good book now and then, get some walking in, and try to live together in peace and harmony with people of all creeds and nations.”

-The Pittsburgh Penguins purposefully finished last in the 1983-84 season to secure the 1984 draft pick of current owner and hall of famer Mario Lemieux.
+The Pittsburgh Penguins purposefully finished last in the 1983-84 season to secure the 1984 draft pick of current owner and Hall of Famer Mario Lemieux.

-Not only was Return of the Jedi 1983's top grossing film, but also it's novelization was the year's top selling book.
+Not only was Return of the Jedi 1983’s top-grossing film but also its novelization was the year’s top-selling book.

-John Lasseter was fired from Disney in 1983 for pushing too hard for computer animation.
-When Disney bought Pixar in 2006, Lasseter was given a $5 million signing bonus, a $2.5 million salary, and control of all Disney's animation projects.
+John Lasseter was fired from Disney 1983 for pushing too hard for computer animation.
+When Disney bought Pixar in 2006, Lasseter was given a $5 million signing bonus, a $2.5 million salary, and control of all Disney’s animation projects.

 Musician Frank Zappa had an idea in 1983 that mapped out a sophisticated filesharing system meant to bypass record companies.